mrhm-dev/full-stack-army/resources/lecture-102/README.md

 8. Document the Response Format:

-    - Clearly document the structure and contents fo the response object in your API documentation.
+    - Clearly document the structure and contents of the response object in your API documentation.
     - Provide examples and explanations to help clients understand and consume the response data effectively.

           {